 With co-working office fit outs delivering some of the best workplaces in London, we take a look at the reasons behind this revolution and compare and contrast co-working spaces in the capital.

-Home working and micro businesses are on the rise.
+Homeworking and micro-businesses are on the rise, driving a so-called hybrid style of working.
 Technology companies in the UK have risen from under 100 to over 5,000 in just five years.
 Accordingly, the demand for small, flexible workspace has increased, with many firms opting to occupy co-working office space.

 DTZ analysis of co-working members across central London shows that 51% are in the tech and digital sector, 21% are in the communications and media sector, and 10% are in the creative sector.
-These types of business are rarely looking for anything corporate and don’t have a burning desire to be in Mayfair, the City or the West End.
-Accordingly, many of London’s co-working spaces are in lower cost, fringe areas including Islington, Bethnal Green and Bermondsey.
+These types of businesses are rarely looking for anything corporate and don’t have a burning desire to be in Mayfair, the City or the West End.
+Accordingly, many of London’s co-working spaces are in lower-cost, fringe areas including Islington, Bethnal Green and Bermondsey.

 Many of these technology companies are based on open source principles of sharing.
 It is therefore not surprising that as well as choosing to share ideas, these start-ups want to share office space with like-minded individuals to create a sense of community and collaboration.